facebook/prophet/docs/_docs/handling_impact_of_covid-19.md

 In this page we suggest some strategies to help _mitigate_ (but not necessarily fully solve) the impact of COVID-19 lockdowns in time series projections.

+<a id="case-study---pedestrian-activity"> </a>

+#### Case Study - Pedestrian Activity

 The dataset we will use to demonstrate these strategies is [Pedestrian Sensor data from the City of Melbourne](https://data.melbourne.vic.gov.au/Transport/Pedestrian-Counting-System-Monthly-counts-per-hour/b2ak-trbp).
 This data measures foot traffic from sensors in various places in the Central Business District (CBD) in Melbourne, Australia.
 For this case study, we've taken data from the sensor with the most volume (`Sensor_ID = 4, Town Hall (West)`), and aggregated the data to the daily level (the original dataset provides hourly counts) from May 2009 to May 2021.
 The aggregated dataset can be found in the examples folder [here](https://github.com/facebook/prophet/tree/master/examples/example_pedestrians.csv).

 ```python